enkidevs/curriculum/mongodb/intro/README.md

       13: Use the show collection command to display all available collections within the current database
       14: Use the drop() method to delete a collection within the current database
       15: Use the find() and sort method to sort documents within a collection in a specified way
+      16: Use the save() method to either replace an existing document or add a new document to a collection
+      17: Use the renameCollection() method to rename a collection
+      18: Use the findOneAndUpdate() method to find the first document matching the specified criteria and update its content:
+      19: Use the findOneAndReplace() mehod to find the first document matching the specified criteria and replace it with a newly specified one
+      20: Use the findOneAndModify()method to find the first document matching the specified criteria and modify it
+      21: Use projection to include or exclude fields from the output of the query
+      22: Use the Remove() method to delete the first document matching the specified criteria
+      23: Use the findOneAndDelete() method to delete the first document matching the specified criteria
+      24: Use the Remove method to delte multiple or all documents matching the specified criteria
   aggregation-pipeline:
     name: Use a variety of aggregation operations to process data and return the result in a single document
     description: Use aggregation operations to process data in variety of ways to return a specific result